 You are a parent to a lot of pets and are planning to move to a new place.
-You have got all your dates finalized, decided on a new home, got your checklist ready but are stressed about your pets.
+You have got all your dates finalized, decided on a new home, and got your checklist ready but are stressed about your pets.
 As pet owners, we know how much you love your little feathery fluff balls, and moving to a new place can be quite stressful for these family members.

 As we know the situation is unavoidable but the level of disturbance can be reduced by following a few simple steps.
 Let’s see what to do while moving with your pets to a new place:-

 - Habit- the word as it sounds, can be much more dangerous than it appears.
 So, as you know your pet is habitual of the home comfort, its daily routine, its neighbors, and all the lanes it goes for the walk.
 Therefore any changes that you want to inhibit in your pet’s lifestyle must be made 3-6 months before the move if possible.
-For example- If you are moving from a large house which had a huge lawn to a confined little space in a big city, the leash training, confinement training should be done before the moving.
+For example- If you are moving from a large house which had a huge lawn to a confined little space in a big city, leash training, and confinement training should be done before the move.

 - Trip- Before the actual trip in the vehicle, take a few short trips with your pet in your car to make it habitual of moving in a vehicle.
 This will also help you to know if your pet feels carsick so that you can ask your vet for the proper medication and care during the trip.